We partner with global, regional, and local clients to build distinctive and relevant brands over time.

 Key questions

-What kind of meeting can combine openness about the pandemic and openness to future planning?
+What type of meeting can combine openness about what was experienced during the pandemic with openness toward the future plan?

-How do we open a safe space for journalists from member organizations to share their experiences?
+How do we create a safe space for journalists from member organizations to share their experiences?

-What dynamics can allow us to work in groups and find common ground?
+What dynamics can allow us to work in groups and identify common ground?

 How do we help teams prioritize actions and resources?

-How do the identified values and roles fit into the overall vision of the brand and the Berlin global forum?
+How do the identified values and roles fit within the global brand vision and in preparation for the global forum in Berlin?

 Approach